 Park City is a safe and healthy community where residents can live, work and play.
 In order to maintain Park City's appeal, PCMC invests in those areas that ensure an exceptional quality of life.
 By creating a sense of place, we balance the historic character and small town atmosphere with the varying needs of our residents and visitors.
 A mix of art, culture, perspectives, and lifestyles is welcomed and celebrated.
 There are diverse job opportunities that pay a living wage and enable full-time residents to affordably live within a reasonable distance of their jobs.
-Preservmanaged, creative, and flexible in anticipating and responding to ing our unique history is vital to the longevity of the City's character and is at the forefront when key planning and economic development decisions are made.
+Preservacter and is at the forefront when key planning and economic development decisions are made.